TremeschinArchive/ModularMusicVisualizer/README.md

 - **Everything configurable.**

 <hr>
-Officially works on Linux with all features, most features working on macOS, Windows
+Officially works on Linux with all features, most features working on macOS and Windows
 <hr>

 ## Showcase